 Something Different for Sunday Brunch

-A Sunday brunch with pastry, eggs, fresh fruit, and a variety of bacon, ham or sausage may be typical fare, but offering this dish will certainly make you stand out.
-Strata is an American egg-based casserole, layered with vegetables, meat and cheese between an eggy custard-like bread.
+Strata is an egg-based casserole layered with vegetables, meat, and cheese between an eggy custard-like bread.
 It is a savory variation of bread pudding and a perfect addition to Sunday brunch.
-This recipe can be served as a side dish or as the entree, depending on your needs.

-For the wild mushrooms, I like to use a selection of maitake (Hen of the Woods), white bunashimeji (White Beech) and baby oyster mushrooms, however you may want to use whatever is in season at your local grocery store.
-I’ve seen chanterelles, porcini, baby morels and lobster mushrooms at my local Kroger, Whole Foods and Costco.
+I like to use a selection of maitake (Hen of the Woods), white bunashimeji (White Beech), and baby oyster mushrooms for the wild mushrooms; however, you may want to use whatever is in season at your local grocery store.
+I’ve seen chanterelles, porcini, baby morels, and lobster mushrooms at my local Kroger, Whole Foods, and Costco.
 Just ask the manager if you have a specific request (squeaky wheel!).
 There are also fine dried wild mushroom mixes out there which can help save money.
-Just reconstitute them by soaking in very hot water for 10-15 minutes.
+Just reconstitute them by soaking them in very hot water for 10-15 minutes.
 You can also find wild mushrooms available online by checking the Shop Ingredients section on this website.

 For wine pairings, try wines with some bottle age.
-Aromas with earthy and mushroom notes will work well with the savory character of truffles.
+Aromas with earthy and mushroom notes will work well with the spicy character of truffles.
 Try Bordeaux, 2016 France.
 Avoid light and fruity wines.

 Wild Mushroom, Asparagus, Ham and Italian White Truffle Strata